 Q. What is the best food for anemia?

-The best foods for anemia are those that are rich in iron, folate, and vitamin B12.
+The best foods are those that are rich in iron, folate, and vitamin B12.
 Good sources of iron include lean red meat, poultry, fish, legumes, nuts, seeds, and fortified cereals.
 Folate can be found in leafy green vegetables, legumes, and fortified cereals.
 Vitamin B12 can be found in animal products such as eggs, dairy, and seafood.

 Q. Is a vegan diet good for people that have anemia?